XiYang6666/etched-extension/docs/README-en.md

 > [!WARNING]
 > The default API address does not support VIP songs.
-> When using a non-VIP API, the burn will succeed, but playback will result in an error.
+> When using a non-VIP API, although VIP songs can be successfully etched, errors may occur during playback.

 ## Configuration